 VIP Dinner Cruise with Bateaux Parisiens |

-Thankfully, in 2019 Place de la Madeleine was renovated to make more of a human scale space.
-The French word for this, réaménagé, manes "redeveloped, but it has a happy ring of reimagined about it.
-The pedestrian space has been vastly enlarged, with 4,500 m² of area returned to pedestrians.
+Thankfully, in 2019 Place de la Madeleine was renovated to make it a more human-scale space.
+The French word for this, réaménagé, means "redeveloped", but it has a happy ring of reimagined about it.
+The pedestrian space has been vastly enlarged, with 4,500 m² of area returned to walkers and strollers.
 There are more trees, new benches, and expanded bicycle facilities.
 And, the amount of space dedicated to automobile traffic has been reduced.